Often, you can resolve matters without legal action by talking to your Local DES Office.

 - Your benefits were stopped because the approval period ended.

 - You received the maximum benefits under the program.

 - The law changed.

-Caution: If you do not go to your Fair Hearing, withdraw your Fair Hearing request, or the judge decides that DES was correct, you may have to REFUND any type of Cash Assistance benefits or Nutrition Assistance benefits received while waiting for the Fair Hearing.
+Caution: If you do not go to your Appeal, withdraw your Appeal request, or the judge decides that DES was correct, you may have to REFUND any type of Cash Assistance benefits or Nutrition Assistance benefits received while waiting for the Appeal.